 Not just this, but you’ll be able to track items based on where they were last used.
 In addition, QR Codes can be easily scanned by the public and can contain information about how to return the items if they’re found.
 All of these little safety nets combine to ensure that your construction assets are as safe as they can possibly be.

-5. Quicker processing can make the difference in time management
+5. Quicker processing can make a difference in time management

 This article was contributed by leading asset tracking software EZOfficeInventory.
 Featured on TechCrunch, it has enabled thousands of businesses to improve ROIs, recover losses, and increase team collaboration.
 Click here for more details on asset tracking software for construction industries.